 a.
-IFRS standards, amendments and interpretations issued and effective for January 1, 2013 i.
-IFRS 10 - Consolidated Financial Statements
+IFRS standards, amendments and interpretations issued and effective for January 1, 2014 i.
+IAS 32 - Financial Instruments, Presentation ii.
+IAS 36 - Impairment of Assets

-At the date of authorization of these consolidated financial statements, the International Accounting Standards Board ("IASB") and the International Financial Reporting Interpretations Committee ("IFRIC") have issued new or amended standards and interpretations that are mandatory for 2013 annual periods which were adopted by the Company.
+At the date of authorization of these consolidated financial statements, the IASB and the International Financial Reporting Interpretations Committee ("IFRIC") issued new or amended standards and interpretations that are mandatory for 2014 annual periods.
+The adoption of these new or amended standards and interpretations had no material impact on Wescan's consolidated financial statements.